It Was Romance: History

 The Village Voice premiered their first single, "Philadelphia" off their self-titled debut in 2015.

 Paste Magazine described their sound as "hearkening back to a Dig Me Out era Sleater Kinney, Moore’s expansive sound covers love and all its mishaps with a catchy, blast loud and sing proud thoughtfulness.
 Blending garage rock with soul and experimental undertones, It Was Romance...walks multiple genres with a deft grace to mirror Moore’s bubbly wit and eye-catching presence."

 The band released a music video for the first single "Philadelphia" in June 2015.
 The video was directed by Moore and was an homage to the John Waters film Cry-Baby, with Moore playing Johnny Depp and Traci Lords.
 The Advocate praised the video.
 Curve Magazine called the video "badass."
 Out Magazine praised the video as well.

-The music video for "Hooking Up With Girls" was released in late 2016 on the front page of Nylon (magazine).
+The music video for "Hooking Up With Girls" was released in late 2016 on the front page of Nylon.
 The video is a shot-for-shot remake of Fiona Apple's "Criminal" music video.
 Moore starred in and directed the music video.